 2. Because __________________________________(Reason-to-Believe)

-These highlight the most important features offered by your brand, and the uniqueness that you stand for, compared to your competition.
+These highlight the most important features your brand offers, and the uniqueness you stand for, compared to your competition.

 Your messaging pillars could also be your brand values, and how you do business.
 And those could be your differentiators as well.
 Read my full post on brand messaging pillars and how they can help to create content marketing.